Cloudflare Inc. (NET) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Cloudflare Inc. (NET) is $57.09, which is $12.34 above the current market price.
-The public float for NET is 282.09M, and currently, short sellers hold a 7.17% ratio of that float.
-The average trading volume of NET on May 09, 2023 was 5.56M shares.
+The average price point forecasted by analysts for Cloudflare Inc. (NET) is $57.09, which is $8.63 above the current market price.
+The public float for NET is 282.09M, and currently, short sellers hold a 6.76% ratio of that floaft.
+The average trading volume of NET on May 12, 2023 was 5.45M shares.

 NET’s Market Performance